 A keyboard user typically uses the Tab key to navigate through interactive elements on a web page—links, buttons, fields for inputting text, etc. When an item is tabbed to, it has keyboard "focus" and can be activated or manipulated with the keyboard.
 A sighted keyboard user must be provided with a visual indicator of the element that currently has keyboard focus.
 Focus indicators are provided automatically by web browsers.
 While their appearance varies based on the browser, the focus indicator is typically shown as a border or highlight (called an outline) around the focused element.
 These outlines can be hidden by applying

 outline:none CSS to focusable elements.

-Items that cannot receive keyboard focus
+Items that should not receive keyboard focus

 <a> element is only keyboard accessible or presented to screen reader users as a link when it has a non-empty